varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

 will make the majority of web-sites go "Ohh we've been waiting for that!"

-Bigger sites will be entised by small bandwidth savings, but the majority of the HTTP users will see scant or no net positive benefit if one or more of these three proposals were to become HTTP/2.0
+Bigger sites will be enticed by small bandwidth savings, but the majority of the HTTP users will see scant or no net positive benefit if one or more of these three proposals were to become HTTP/2.0